 Pro-tip: Just get euros before you leave.
 This will minimize any anxiety for finding a cash station and doubting if your credit cards and cash station cards will work.

-- Sizing: All sizing is European, so make sure you are aware of how your size correlates from US to European.
+- Sizing: Remember that all sizing is European, so be sure to understand how your US size corresponds to European sizes.

-- Accessories: The weather might be slightly chilly, so bring accessories to accompany your dirndl.
-Bring a button or zip down neutral sweater, brown or black flat does to wear with your dress and a nice white push-up bra (smaller cup- avoid the full coverage cups)
+- Accessories: Given the possibility of slightly chilly weather, it’s advisable to bring some accessories to complement your dirndl.
+Consider a button or zip-down neutral sweater, brown or black flats to pair with your dress, and a well-fitted white push-up bra (opt for smaller cup sizes, avoiding full coverage cups) to complete your ensemble.

 For Men: Lederhosen is your traditional outfit.
 Now these short overall type outfits are made of leather and therefore can be pricy.
 Lederhosen, without the collared shirt run anywhere from 170-500 euros.
 A white (~30 euro) or gingham shirt are traditionally worn under the lederhosen.
 The outfit also consists of high wool socks (~10 euro) and traditional shoes (~50 euro).